 - Promote dialogs with scientific publishers to ensure that the fullest access to data is provided, while ensuring scientific data integrity;

-- Monitor pending legislation dealing with scientific data and offer to provide testimony consistent with this position, as appropriate.
+- Monitor pending legislation dealing with scientific data and offer to provide testimony consistent with this position, as appropriate; and

 Opportunities for GSA and GSA Members to Help Implement Recommendations

-- GSA members should identify circumstances where data and metadata developed by public agencies could be made reasonably accessible o the scientific community, for research and supporting public-policy decision-making; members should make GSA’s Geology and Public Policy Committee, Geology and Society Division, and Director for Geoscience Policy aware of their findings.
+- GSA members should identify circumstances where data and metadata developed by public agencies could be made reasonably accessible to the scientific community for research and supporting public-policy decision making; members should make GSA’s Geology and Public Policy Committee, Geology and Society Division, and Director for Geoscience Policy aware of their findings.

-- GSA members should support open data access in educational settings, informing new generations of Earth scientists in the value of sharing and using new and historical scientific data.
+- GSA members should support open data access in educational settings, informing new generations of earth scientists of the value of sharing and using new and historical scientific data.